Requirements

 Major

-Because the field of religious studies is multidimensional, a program for majors must acquaint them with each of these dimensions — world religions, sacred texts, theology, ethics — as well as enable them to pursue in-depth the particular area of their own interest.
+Because the field of religious studies is multidimensional, our program for majors acquaints students with the diverse aspects of the phenomenon of religion.
+It also enables students to pursue in-depth the particular area of their own interest.

 Minor